r-schad/Complex_Systems_Project/README.md

 SharedSight works by taking in search queries and returning responses, but it will also ask you to do your research and check its work.
 Users can note whether they believe a given search result they see is misinformation, and by analyzing the ratio between reported queries and normal queries SharedSight ensures dynamic misinformation detection.

 **Note that SharedSight does not delete suspected misinformation, rather it displays that information in its own column along with sources on why this information is suspicious.
-Truth is variable, and SharedSight attempts to model this in its search process.**
+Information is variable, and SharedSight attempts to model this in its search process as it identifies misinformation.**

 Search Result Visualization:
 ![](img/search_results.png)